-The Ashlu Creek property which surrounds the Ashlu Gold Mine, a former producer during the 1920's and 1930's were located in 1994 to cover possibly favourable ground for additional gold mineralization.
+The Pykett Creek Property which is 2.5 km northwest of the Ashlu Gold Mine, a former producer during the 1920's and 1930's, was located in 1995 and 1996 to cover a Minfile gold occurrence.
 Mining in the past at the Ashlu Gold Mine was mainly by narrow stopes above 1200 level.
 Economic mineralization is contained in a quartz veining associated with a narrow zone of dark, mafic rich, fine grained altered rock which is enclosed by coarse-grained granodiorite.
 A trackless decline was collared in November 1983.
 Milling on a limited scale began early in 1984 using a newly constructed 100 tons per day facility, but was quickly shut down for an apparent shortage of ore.
 The mine was briefly optioned to Tanquille Resources in 1988 (Mazacek 1988) but legal problems curtailed work.
-The Ashlu Creek Property contains the George Vein near Pokosha Creek which may be much more extensive than formerly known.
+A similar vein on the Ashlu #2 claim near Pokosha Creek which may be much more extensive than formerly known (Shearer 1995).

-This report summarizes the petrographic characteristics of the ore and host rocks and an initial assessment of the surrounding Ashlu 1-5 claims for similar occurrences of mineralization.
+This report summarizes the petrographic characteristics of the ore and host rocks and an initial assessment of the surrounding Pykett Creek claims for similar occurrences of gold mineralization like the Ashlu Mine.
 Future exploration guidelines must be based on an accurate knowledge of major rock types and their relationships to each other.
 The specimen suite form the Ashlu Gold Mine was collected by R.K.
 Burton and J.T.
 Shearer in 1984 from underground workings.
-No field mapping was done in conjunction with this petrographic study until prospecting and mapping was completed on the adjacent Ashlu 1-5 claims.
-Thus, the conclusions of this report will be subject to modification when detailed field work is completed.
+No field mapping was done in conjunction with this petrographic study until prospecting and mapping was completed on the adjacent Ashlu 1-5 and Pykett Creek claims.

-Objectives of the microscopic examinations are:

-- (1) define proper rock names - (2) quantify alteration types and apply alteration patterns to exploration - (3) give all persons concerned with geology of the property a common vocabulary and understanding of rock definitions - (4) outline ore mineralogy (to help mill recoveries)
+- Objectives of the microscopic examinations are: - (1) define proper rock names - (2) quantify alteration types and apply alteration patterns to exploration - (3) give all persons concerned with geology of the property a common - vocabulary and understanding of rock definitions - (4) outline ore mineralogy (to help mill recoveries)